uchicago-cs/chigame/src/sandbox/markdown-demo/README.md

 # Knowledge Base Markdown Library Sandbox

 This sandbox was implemented from Real Python's [tutorial](https://realpython.com/django-markdown/).
-The only significant changes was implementing the markdown file as a string to allow for easier in-line editing.
+The main technical change was implementing the markdown file as a string to allow for easier in-line editing.
 This should be changed once we implement file storage for markdown files, per issue #514.
+Additionally, this sandbox has its own UI to clearly distinguish rendered markdown vs. the sandbox UI.

 ## Running the Sandbox